Who is Filthy Luker?

 Filthy Luker’s motto

-Elvis said it best when he said a little more action, but to go further than that, as an artist, if you’re always trying to paint your masterpiece, you’ll never do it.
-You just have to keep creating and creating.
-To paraphrase Pablo Picasso, inspiration is there, but it must find you working.
-I think people get crippled by fear that they have to make the next best piece, but that’s not the right attitude.
-The right attitude is to keep creating and good stuff.
+Elvis said it best when he said a little less conversation a little more action but to go further than that, as an artist, if you’re always trying to paint your masterpiece you’ll never do it, you just have to keep creating and creating.
+To paraphrase Pablo Picasso, inspiration is there but it must find you working.
+I think people get crippled by fear that they have to make the next best piece but that’s not the right attitude.
+The right attitude is to keep creating and good stuff will come.

 Filthy Luker Works